 The May 2016 edition of the Journal of Neurosurgery featured an article by Craig Van Horne and Greg Gerhardt from the University of Kentucky in Lexington.
-For many years, Craig and Greg have been interested in the delivery of neurotrophic factors as a strategy to restore or improve dopamine cell dysfunction in Parkinson’s.
+For many years, Craig and Greg have been interested in the delivery of neurotrophic factors as a strategy to restore or improve A chemical messenger (neurotransmitter) that regulates movement and emotions. cell dysfunction in Parkinson’s.
 The experiment they devised was simple and clever.
 They used Schwann cells and neurotrophic factors within these cells from a superficial nerve (the sural nerve) in a patient’s own leg.
 The team then performed DBS, however before completing the operation they used the guide tubes to inject the nerve cells into the brain.
 They targeted the substantia nigra, one place where cells are known to die in Parkinson disease.
 Aside from three patients who reported a patch of numbness in the leg, there were no unexpected adverse reaction across all eight patients (Van Horne, 2016).
 The trial was registered at www.clinicaltrials.gov under NCT01833364.
 The investigators have now undertaken a second follow-up DBS study: NCT02369003.